Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### `ModuleConfig(moduleName: string)`

-This injectable will fetch the a module's configuration object that passed via `withConfig`.
+This injectable will fetch the a module's configuration object that passed via `forRoot`.

 You can read more about [module configuration here](/TODO).